softspiders/cra-ts-uilib-storybook-storyshots-lerna/README.md

 SOFTSPIDERS
 # cra-ts-uilib-storybook-storyshots-lerna

+UNDER CONSTRUCTION

+CRA and Lerna do not support each other yet, so for now we are waiting with hope.

 Minimalistic template for [*Create-React-App*](https://create-react-app.dev/) in [*TypeScript*](https://www.typescriptlang.org/) based on UI lib with [*Storybook*](https://storybook.js.org/) and [*Storyshots*](https://storybook.js.org/docs/testing/structural-testing/) in [*Lerna*](https://lerna.js.org/) monorepo